JalexSocial/Htmx.Net.Toast/README.md

 - 🐣 Simple and Customizable.
 Create your own custom toast with your favorite color and icons with ease!
 - 👴🏽 Works with TempData internally.
 - 📱 Currently Supports Notyf JS Library.
-- 📱 Supports HTMX out of the box.
+- 📱 Supports htmx out of the box.

 ## Installation